+The fellow in the photo.
 Programmer, professional paranoid, clever playfulness enthusiast (computers and beyond!).
-An engineer by trade, quietly morphing into a theoretician.1
+A practitioner (engineer) by trade, quietly morphing into a theoretician.1

 Contact information and CV.
 Contact information is here.
 Curriculum Vitæ, here.

 Three additional notes.
 Before leaving you with this site’s table of contents, so that you can navigate at will, here are a couple more of things you should know:

 If the top black navigation bar is not visible, move the cursor to near the top of the browser’s viewport, and it will be shown (non-mobile browsers only).

 In what the texts I write are concerned, it is my personal choice to always refer to my hypothetical reader as “he.”
 The reason for doing so is explained here.

 Any updates I might make to a particular page are usually indicated at the bottom of said page.

 Blah.
 For short remarks, about no particular topic.
 In other words it’s like a blog, except it isn’t.